-If you answered “subconscious,” you’re correct.
-It’s pretty much universally agreed that the subconscious mind is the main driver of human behavior.
-While we may think that we rationalize and make our decisions from our logical, conscious mind, what typically happens is we first make a decision from our subconscious mind, and then find conscious reasons to support it.
+If you answered “subconscious,” you’re absolutely correct.
+It’s pretty much universally agreed that the subconscious mind is the main driver of human behavior (many estimates say it rules up to 90% of your mind space).
+While we may think that we rationalize and make our decisions from our logical, conscious mind, what typically happens is we first make a decision from our subconscious mind (body and emotions), and then find conscious reasons to support it.

-In any case, the subconscious is the real driver.
+In any case, your subconscious is the real driver of your behavior.